 - Consolidation loans – Allows borrowers to combine multiple federal student loans into one loan.
 Usually done after graduation.
 Can also consolidate with a spouse.

 It is important for you to learn all you can about your financial aid and have a payback plan for when you leave college.
 Go to http://studentaid.edu.gov and http://loanconsolidation.edu.gov to learn more about your financial aid and how you will most likely need to consolidate your loans upon graduation.
 Meet with your financial aid office at least once per year to make sure that you are optimizing your financial aid, but also not taking more money than you need.
 Even if you aren’t required to make payments until after graduation, most loans start incurring interest charges as soon as you receive the funds, so if you’re taking extra money just to have for spending, it is costing you more in the long run!

-Your financial future: College students often get caught up in experiencing the here and now, but most realize they are in college to build a better future.
-As you focus on your academics and cocurricular activities, don’t make the mistake of inaction when it comes to your financial future.
+People often get caught up in experiencing the here and now, but most realize what they are doing now is working toward building a better future.
+Don’t make the mistake of inaction when it comes to your financial future.
 Part of that is envisioning your financial future.
 Consider the following: